cuthbertLab/music21/buildDoc/rst/usingEclipse.rst

 Checking Out music21 with Commit Access
 ----------------------------------------------

+If you've been given permission to contribute directly to the music21 project via SVN, follow these steps.
+(Otherwise, feel free to post patches, etc. to Cuthbert's email or to the list).

 In the "Checkout from SVN" window, enter https://music21.googlecode.com/svn/trunk into the "URL:" field.

 .. warning::